 The Tandem interface is slick, easy to use, and focused heavily on its chat functionality.
 It’s got a lot in common with HelloTalk, but it feels a little more trendy and grown-up.

-There are five different sections that make up the app, and we’ll take a look at each of them individually.
+There are four different sections that make up the app, and we’ll take a look at each of them individually.

 Community